Introducing the Earth Epic Calendar

 And yet we still date our calendar as if nothing of any significance happened on our planet until human beings came along.
 With such a narrow way of looking at things, is it any wonder that we face a climate and ecological crisis that threatens all life on this planet?

-All of the calendars widely in use today are based on religions and when a given religion started.
+Most of the calendars widely in use today are based on when a certain religion started.
 There are several problems with this.
 Almost all of these calendars seek to divide all of time between the time since the founding of their religion and the time before the religion started.
 Religions have a history of forcibly imposing their views and cultures on others.
-Acceptance of the Gregorian calendar world wide—in all but five countries–is indicative of colonialism and the overwhelming economic power of Western cultures.
+Acceptance of the Gregorian calendar in all but five countries shows the power of colonialism and the overwhelming economic power of Western cultures.

 In response to these concerns, the Earth Epic Calendar reflects a more accurate understanding of human history and earth history.
 In another section, I will talk about the practicality of implementation of such a calendar.